robinrawat/Real-time-Chat-application/README.md

 # Real-time-Chat-application
-A real time chat allpication using nodejs
+A real time chat application using nodejs